ljohar/code-verifier-backend/README.md

 Note: use npx tsc --init to create a tsconfig file.

--@types/express, @types/jest and @types/node: typescript versions of these tools
+-@types/express, @types/jest and @types/node: TS types of these tools

 -webpack: packs modules making the solution lighter